cibseven-community-hub/cibseven-mockito/README.md

 * close the milestone to generate a github-release draft, containing all changes
 * publish the github-release (mark as latest release)
 * watch the actions/release pipeline
-* file an issue mentioning camundacommunity/devrel and mark issue with `waitingforcamunda``
+* file an issue mentioning cibsevencommunity/devrel and mark issue with `waitingforcibseven``
 * fingers crossed